 - Tin Cup – Tin is a cheap and strong metal.
 I have something to drink from now.

 - Hardtack – This is dry hard bread.
 It stays edible for a long time.
 It’s better than starving. [but not much]

-- Tow – This is fibers that comes from the flax plant.
-My wife uses it to make thread, then cloth, and then clothes.
+- Tow – This is fiber that comes from the flax plant.
+My wife uses it to spin thread, weave cloth, and then make clothes.
 I use it in making fire.